cycle/docs/advanced/schema-builder.md

 > You can also declare relations, indexes, and associate custom mappers.
 See [examples](https://github.com/cycle/schema-builder/tree/master/tests/Schema).

 ## Custom Generators
-Upon generating the final schema, you can pass your registry a set of generators, each of them is responsible for the specific part of the schema compilation.
+Upon generating the final schema, you can pass a set of generators to your registry, each of them is responsible for the specific part of the schema compilation.
 Simple compilation pipeline will look like:

 ```php
 $schema = (new Schema\Compiler())->compile($r, [